mileTadic1994/technologyAssesment/README.md

 Applicaion is built using Expo CLI.
 Since its much easy and fast to setup, and its suitabe for smaller apps like this.
+So first, you will need to install Expo CLI with following command

+npm install expo-cli --global

 To start App run: